Marvelz01/Marvelz01.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

 ### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*
+*A brief description of the project, the tools used, and the key insights derived.*

 ### Project Title Two
-*A brief description of your project, the tools used, and the key insights derived.*
+*A brief description of the project, the tools used, and the key insights derived.*

 ### Project Title Three
-*A brief description of your project, the tools used, and the key insights derived.*
+*A brief description of the project, the tools used, and the key insights derived.*

 ## 🛠️ Skills